kumarvyshnav07/E-commerce-churn-dashboard/README.md

 This project demonstrates practical application of data analytics and visualization techniques to solve real-world business problems in customer retention.
 ---
 ## ⭐ Support
-If you found this project useful, consider giving it a **star ⭐** on GitHub!
+If you found this project useful, consider giving it a **star ⭐** on GitHub